faye/faye-websocket-node/README.md

 following fields:

 * `maxLength` - the maximum allowed size of incoming message frames, in bytes.
-  The default value is `2^30 - 1`, or 1 byte short of 1 GiB.
+  The default value is `2^26 - 1`, or 1 byte short of 64 MiB.
 * `protocols` - an array of strings representing acceptable subprotocols for use over the socket.
 The driver will negotiate one of these to use via the `Sec-WebSocket-Protocol` header if supported by the other peer.